Turritopsis dohrnii: Description

-The medusa of Turritopsis dohrnii is bell-shaped, with a maximum diameter of about 4.5 mm and is about as tall as it is wide.
+The medusa of Turritopsis dohrnii is bell-shaped made of mesoglea, with a maximum diameter of about 4.5 mm and is about as tall as it is wide.
 The mesoglea in the walls of the bell is uniformly thin, except for some thickening at the apex.
 The relatively large stomach is bright red and has a cruciform shape in cross section.
 Young specimens 1 mm in diameter have only eight tentacles evenly spaced out along the edge, whereas adult specimens have 80–90 tentacles.
 The medusa (jellyfish) is free-living in the plankton.
 Dense nerve net cells are also present in the epidermis in the cap.
 They form a large ring-like structure above the radial canal commonly presented in cnidarians.

 Turritopsis dohrnii also has a bottom-living polyp form, or hydroid, which consists of stolons that run along the substrate and upright branches with feeding polyps that can produce medusa buds.
 These polyps develop over a few days into tiny 1 mm medusae, which are liberated and swim free from the parent hydroid colony.

 Distribution and invasion

-Turritopsis is believed to have originated in the Pacific, but has spread all over the world through trans-Arctic migrations, and has speciated into several populations that are easy to distinguish morphologically, but whose species distinctions have recently been verified by a study and comparison of mitochondrial ribosomal gene sequences.
+Turritopsis is believed to have originated in the Pacific, but has spread all over the world through trans-Arctic migrations, and has speciated into several populations that are not easy to distinguish morphologically, but whose species distinctions have recently been verified by a study and comparison of mitochondrial ribosomal gene sequences.
 Turritopsis are found in temperate to tropical regions in all of the world's oceans.
 Turritopsis is believed to be spreading across the world through ballast water discharge.
 Unlike other species invasions which caused serious economic and ecological consequences, T. dohrnii's invasion around the world was unnoticed due to their tiny size and innocuity.
 "We are looking at a worldwide silent invasion", said Smithsonian Tropical Marine Institute scientist Maria Miglietta.
 Turritopsis are able to withstand extreme conditions, such as lack of food and harsh environments which would normally be fatal due to their ability to regress into a cluster of cells, possibly being carried by water currents.
 It is in this way that this species has invaded many environments by being so ecologically efficient and stronger than competing species.